-1. A brief outline of the Company's CSR policy, including overview of CSR is strongly connected with the principles of Sustainability; an organization projects or programs proposed to be undertaken and a reference to should make decisions based not only on financial factors, but also on the social and environmental consequences.
-Therefore, it is the core corporate responsibility of Prime Focus Limited to practice its corporate values through its commitment to grow in a socially and environmentally responsible way, while meeting the interests of its stakeholders.
+1. A brief outline of the Company's CSR policy, including overview of CSR is strongly connected with the principles of Sustainability; an organization projects or programs proposed to be undertaken and a reference to should make decisions based not only on financial factors, but also on the the web-link to the CSR policy and projects or programs social and environmental consequences.
+Therefore, it is the core corporate responsibility of Prime Focus Limited to practice its corporate values through its commitment to grow in a socially and environmentally responsible way. while meeting the interests of its stakeholders.